 Read about ways to cope with any effects of treatment and getting practical support.

-We can have HPV for a long time without knowing about it, so it is hard to know when we got HPV or who we got it from.
+You can have HPV for a long time without knowing about it.
+This means it is difficult to know when you got HPV or who you got it from.

 Having HPV does not mean that your partner has been unfaithful.
 Your immune system usually gets rid of HPV.
 But the virus can sometimes stay in your body without causing any problems or being detected with a test.
 This is called ‘dormant’ or ‘clinically insignificant’ HPV.